-To provide guidance for foreign enterprises in Vietnam or foreign investors with an intention to invest in Vietnam, here is a Vietnam accounting standards guideline.
-Though Vietnam uses IFRS as a basis for its own system, yet there are significant and interesting differences that CFOs and investors should take a look at.
+The following is a guideline on useful information about Vietnam Accounting Standards.
+Even though Vietnam uses IFRS as a basis for its own system, there are significant differences that CFOs and investors should take note of.
+Let’s begin.

 All enterprises which are listed below, are required to comply with the general guidelines outlined under the Law on Accounting and all VAS releases by the MOF and government: